 We work with our clients to create media that capture the personalities behind an organization, document meaningful stories, and meet marketing goals.
 With 10 years of combined experience working in nonprofit communications and program management, we understand organizational dynamics, the challenge of producing media that will serve multiple audiences, and the value of conveying resonant stories.
 We’ve seen what works, what doesn’t, why it’s absolutely essential to meet or beat deadlines, and how to craft a budget that will enable great work without excess spending.

 In our independent film work, we focus on history, race, and justice.
 Our first film, That World is Gone: Race and Displacement in a Southern Town, won the Audience Award for Short Documentary at the 2010 Virginia Film Festival.
 Our work has also been featured in the PBS Online Film Festival, on the storytelling website Narratively, and at various film festivals.
 Our most recent film, An Outrage (an-outrage.com), about lynching in the American South, premiered at the Smithsonian Museum of American History in March 2017.
-Also in March, the Southern Poverty Law Center acquired the film's exclusive K-12 distribution rights for its Teaching Tolerance project.
-The following month, An Outrage won the audience award at the Indie Grits Film Festival.
+In April, An Outrage won the audience award at the Indie Grits Film Festival.
+Starting this fall, the Southern Poverty Law Center will distribute the film and a complementary curriculum to its network of nearly 500,000 teachers as parts of its Teaching Tolerance project.
 We're now presenting the film at festivals, universities, and museums around the country.

 Hannah is a native of Charlottesville, Virginia, and attended the College of William & Mary and Columbia University.
 Her background is in history, nonprofit development, and multimedia storytelling.
 Previously, Hannah supported fundraising and communications efforts at the human rights video advocacy organization WITNESS.